Byakko14/hangman58/README.md

 ## Description
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+This project is a simple guessing game where the user tries to guess a letter in a randomly chosen word.

 ## Installation
-Include instructions on how to install your project.
-This may involve dependencies, environment setup, or any other necessary steps.
+Clone the repository and run the Python script.

 ## Usage
-Explain how to use your project.
-Include examples, commands, or any other information that users or developers might need to effectively utilize your project.
+The game prompts the user to guess a letter in the randomly chosen word.
+The ask_for_input function handles user input, and the check_guess function verifies if the guessed letter is in the word.

+# Test the code
+word_list = ["apple", "banana", "orange", "grape", "kiwi"] secret_word = random.choice(word_list)

+# Call the ask_for_input function to test the code
+ask_for_input(secret_word)

 ## File Structure
-Outline the structure of your project.
-Briefly describe the purpose of major directories or important files.
+guessing_game.py: Main script containing the game logic.
+README.md: Documentation for the project.

 ## License
-Specify the license under which your project is distributed.
-This is important for others who may want to use, modify, or distribute your code.
+This project is licensed under the MIT License.